Bartek123k/miscellaneous-projects/README.md

 # Miscellaneous projects
-Random projects made at for study, started at the beginning of 2023.
+Random projects made for learning purposes, started at the beginning of 2023.

 ### Folder first contains:
 >My first project, made in 2023